Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Monsters/Monsters - Animals.md

 age three.
 A light warhorse can fight while carrying a rider, but the rider cannot also attack unless he or she succeeds on a Ride check.

+### Carrying Capacity
-**Carrying Capacity:** A light load for a light warhorse is up to 230 pounds; a medium load, 231--460 pounds; and a heavy load, 461--690 pounds.
+A light load for a light warhorse is up to 230 pounds; a medium load, 231--460 pounds; and a heavy load, 461--690 pounds.
 A light warhorse can drag 3,450 pounds.